 Retaliation against individuals reporting such conduct, or participating in an investigative or administrative process, will not be tolerated and will be addressed through the appropriate university process.

-All have a duty to report, unless they have been designated as having privilege or are considered a confidential employee (licensed counselors, clinical psychologists, medical staff, and victim advocates).
+All have a duty to report, unless they have been designated as having legal privilege (i.e., licensed counselors, clinical psychologists, medical staff) or are appointed with confidentiality (i.e., certain health center, Haven Project, or athletics staff).
 IUP may provide confidential

 services as requested by alleged victims of sexual violence.
 Although a legally recognized privilege may not attach to these roles, the university respects the alleged victim’s expectations of privacy to the extent permissible by law while still ensuring

 compliance with other reporting obligations.
 Individuals authorized to have confidentiality are required to report the nature, date, time, and general location of an allegation of sexual misconduct to the Title IX coordinator.
 Please review Individuals Appointed with Confidentiality, 2020–21.

 By virtue of their job or position function, Campus Security Authorities (CSAs) are required to report crimes that have been brought to their attention.
 For more information, and a complete list of individuals/organizations identified

 as such, please visit the IUP Office of Public Safety.

 When there’s a report of sexual discrimination or sexual misconduct, the university will: